Personalized Tree-Based Progressive Regression Model for Watch-Time Prediction in Short Video Recommendation: Introduction

 In this paper, we propose PTPM to learn context-sensitive tree structure at the sample level (i.e., user-item pair) efficiently.
 PTPM introduces a Tree Structure Learning (TSL) module to optimize the tree structure via pruning.
 This design is motivated by the observation that a larger global tree naturally encompasses a variety of candidate subtrees, from which new structures can be efficiently derived through selective pruning.
 For instance, one can prune a full binary tree to obtain an unbalanced subtree.
 More importantly, the pruning paradigm enables efficient joint training of the tree structure and its associated classifiers.
 A pruning model is designed to output a binary vector, where each element indicates the pruning action for a corresponding node.
 The model accepts arbitrary user- and item-related features as input, thereby enabling personalized and dynamic tree structures.
 To train the model, we propose a self-critical objective that encourages the pruned subtree to outperform the original global tree.
 To address the aforementioned distribution shift between training and inference, PTPM further introduces a module that enables unbiased conditional learning.

-The main contributions of this paper are as follows. \begin{itemize} \item To the best of our knowledge, this is the first work to learn watch time discretization in an end-to-end manner, enabling the model to adapt to diverse user and item contexts and make more accurate predictions.

-\item We propose PTPM, which extends TPM by learning context-aware tree structures through a pruning-based approach.
-This design enables sample-specific discretization of watch time by jointly optimizing the tree and its classifiers. \item PTPM supports real-time generation of personalized trees for individual requests, while achieving a computational efficiency similar to that of standard TPM (see Fig.~\ref{fig5} and Table~\ref{tb4}).
-This is particularly important in industrial recommender systems with strict latency requirements. \item PTPM is fully deployed in Kuaishou's core recommendation services, delivering real-time recommendations to over 400 million daily active users.
+The main contributions of this paper are as follows. \begin{itemize} \item To the best of our knowledge, this is the first work to learn watch time discretization in an end-to-end manner, enabling the model to adapt to diverse user and item contexts and make more accurate predictions. \item We propose PTPM, which extends TPM by learning context-aware tree structures through a pruning-based approach.
+This design enables sample-specific discretization of watch time by jointly optimizing the tree and its classifiers. \item PTPM supports real-time personalized tree generation per request, while maintaining computational efficiency comparable to standard TPM.
+This is crucial for industrial recommender systems with strict latency requirements. \item PTPM is fully deployed in Kuaishou's core recommendation services, delivering real-time recommendations to over 400 million daily active users.
 Extensive offline and online evaluations show significant performance improvements. \end{itemize}